JiuqingDong/PlantDiseaseDetection_Yolov5/README.md

 The code include YOLO-v5 implement, Noise generation, Data-augmentation by rotation, Visualization module, and Label processing part.
 In addition, we will provide the pretrained model of our paprika dataset.
 However, due to non-disclosure agreements, we are temporarily unable to make the dataset public.

 You also can refer to the Official implement of YOLO-v5. https://github.com/ultralytics/yolov5

+You need modify the path of the data according your own datasets.

 # Install